Khin87/CryptoClustering/README.md

 Scikit-learn machine learning tools for the unsupervised data analysis.
 Tools such as Cluster, StandardScaler, Preprocessing and KElbowVisualizer for Kmeans, Data Standarization, and Principal Component Analysis.

-Pandas, NumPy and Path libraries for general coding, hvPlot for visualizations
+Pandas, NumPy and Path libraries for general coding, hvPlot for visualizations.